 This is one of the most important steps and needs serious application of mind to decide on a good website Builder There are a huge number of website builders available in the market and not every one of them is going to meet your particular type of business.
 Different businesses have different needs and it will be in your interest to make the right choice.

-There are few good choices which need a mention here.
+There are a few good choices that need a mention here.
 WIX is one of the top Web page builders in the market with a huge customer base worldwide.

-WIX is an easy to use web builder and comes with over 500 professionally designed templates.
+WIX is an easy-to-use web builder and comes with over 500 professionally designed templates.
 These templates can provide solutions for a wide array of businesses.
-It is priced around $13 per month with the option of annual billing.
-It provides for over 260 apps and includes phone, email, and help centre support.
+It is priced at around $13 per month with the option of annual billing.
+It provides for over 260 apps and includes phone, email, and help center support.

 Squarespace is available at $12 per month.
-It comes with a 14 day trial plan.
+It comes with a 14-day trial plan.
 The pack gives more stress to quality than quantity and is sufficiently packed with templates catering to various industries.
 Though it does not provide any app solutions, it has a good quality of inbuilt features.
-The package includes 24/7 email, live chat and a help center support.
+The package includes 24/7 email, live chat, and help center support.

-WordPress is an online, open source website creation tool.
-It is considered as one of the easiest and most powerful blogging and website content management systems (CMS) in the market today.
+WordPress is an online, open-source website creation tool.
+It is considered one of the easiest and most powerful blogging and website content management systems (CMS) in the market today.
 This is a freely available tool and provides tremendous features and functionality.
 The WordPress themes for Business are packed with features and are among the best in the industry.
-However, WordPress has some learning curve at the beginning.
+However, WordPress has some learning curves at the beginning.
 You might even need some coding skills from time to time when you’re building a website with complex web design and functionality.